The Number To Be Divided Is Called

 To fully understand the role of the dividend, it’s helpful to break down the division process into clear steps.
 Here’s how the dividend interacts with other elements in a division problem:

 1. Identify the Dividend: The first step in any division problem is to recognize which number is the dividend.
 This is typically the larger number or the total quantity being divided.
-Take this: in $ 20 \div 5 $, 20 is the dividend.
+Here's one way to look at it: in $ 20 \div 5 $, 20 is the dividend.

 2. Determine the Divisor: Next, identify the divisor, which is the number by which the dividend is divided.
 In the same example, 5 is the divisor.